tkothe/Python-SDK/doc/howtos/django.rst

 Setup
 -----

-It is a good practice to put an instance of :py:class:`aboutyou.Aboutyou` or :py:class:`aboutyou.shop.ShopApi` in the *settings.py* of django, so the entire application can access one instance.
+It is a good practice to put an instance of :py:class:`aboutyou.api.Api` or :py:class:`aboutyou.shop.ShopApi` in the *settings.py* of django, so the entire application can access one instance.